Mickey Doyle

 Mickey is a gangster in Prohibition-era Atlantic City.
-For the first two seasons, he is the main rival of harlem liquor kingpin Chalky White.
+For the first two seasons, he is the main rival of liquor kingpin Chalky White from Atlantic City’s North Side.
 He is known for his distinctive, nasal laugh, and serves as the series' comic relief.

 Appearances

 Season one

 In the first episode of season one, Mickey is introduced as a Polish-American gangster trying to establish himself as a power in the illegal alcohol trade following the passage of the Volstead Act, which outlaws the sale of alcohol.
 It is revealed that his real name is Mieczyslaw Kusik, and he changed it to "Mickey Doyle" to pass himself off as Irish-American.
 He meets with Atlantic County Treasurer and political boss Nucky Thompson (Steve Buscemi) to show him his bootlegging operation.
 Mickey tells Nucky that he expects to produce 2000 crates a week.
 He gets into a scuffle with Nucky's driver, Jimmy Darmody (Michael Pitt), until Nucky breaks it up.
 Jimmy later gets revenge on Mickey by informing Prohibition Agent Nelson Van Alden (Michael Shannon) about Mickey's operation.
 Van Alden raids Mickey's operation and arrests him.
 Nucky gives Mickey's operations to Chalky White (Michael K. Williams), an African-American gangster.

 Mickey convinces Chalky's rivals, the D'Alessio brothers, to murder Chalky and gives them a description of his car, a Packard.
 They track the car but mistakenly kill Chalky's driver instead of Chalky himself.
 Mickey persuades the D'Alessio brothers to rob the ward boss in broad daylight on the boardwalk.
 He then joins them in going into business with Arnold Rothstein (Michael Stuhlbarg).
-Soon after, the D'Alessio's unilaterally decide to assassinate Nucky without consulting Doyle, but they botch the hit and Nucky escapes unharmed.
-Startled by this escalation of violence, Mickey returns to Nucky's side and provides information on the D'Alessio's operations in exchange for his life being spared.
+Soon after, the D'Alessios unilaterally decide to assassinate Nucky without consulting Doyle, but they botch the hit and Nucky escapes unharmed.
+Startled by this escalation of violence, Mickey returns to Nucky's side and provides information on the D'Alessios' operations in exchange for his life being spared.